Custom Recessed Electrical Enclosure for Your Project

 KDM: Your Professional Recessed Electrical Enclosure Manufacturer

 KDM recessed electrical enclosure properly recesses or positions the box at the proper depth with respect to the outer surface of the building.
-Recessed electrical enclosure also minimal in size considering the box, lower the cost of the outlet box.
-Further, this enclosure positions an enclosed electrical component substantially behind the outer surface of the building provides additional protection to the device and ensures that any hard impacts that destroy the cover member do not also damage the electrical device.
+The recessed electrical enclosure is also minimal in size considering the box, lowering the cost of the outlet box.
+Further, this enclosure positions an enclosed electrical component substantially behind the outer surface of the building provides additional protection to the device, and ensures that any hard impacts that destroy the cover member do not also damage the electrical device.

 Our recessed electrical enclosure provides rainproof protection to the outlets even while electrical cords are connected to the electrical outlets therein.
 KDM recessed electrical enclosure can be with transparent covers, with door, with an opaque door.
 These recessed electrical boxes are RoHS, NEMA, CE, and IP certified, meeting the demands for most applications.

-KDM recessed electrical enclosure are available in large range of sizes, designs, finishes and also KDM provides a complete range of accessories.
-Besides of recessed electrical enclosure attractive appearance, its special functional design gives both users and installers maximum ease of use.
+KDM recessed electrical enclosures are available in a large range of sizes, designs, finishes, and also KDM provides a complete range of accessories.
+Besides of recessed electrical enclosure’s attractive appearance, its special functional design gives both users and installers maximum ease of use.

-Recessed enclosure from KDM features hinged enclosure with flush mounted vented door, knockouts for cable entry on top, sides, and back panel, also locking mechanism knock out.
+Recessed enclosure from KDM features a hinged enclosure with flush-mounted vented door, knockouts for cable entry on top, sides, and back panel, also locking mechanism knock out.